When is Black Mirror season 6 released on Netflix?

-Charlie Brooker and Annabel Jones’ sci-fi anthology collection Black Mirror launched its fifth season of episodes in June 2019, and as soon as once more the world is left ready for extra sensible critically acclaimed dystopian storytelling.
+Charlie Brooker and Annabel Jones’ sci-fi anthology sequence Black Mirror launched its fifth season of episodes in June 2019, and as soon as once more the world is left ready for extra good critically acclaimed dystopian storytelling.

 Bandersnatch, the interactive standalone episode launched on the finish of 2018 too everybody without warning, and confirmed us simply how far the Black Mirror rabbit gap can go.
-Might there be one other monumental Black Mirror movie within the works?
-Or will it’s again to enterprise as regular for season 6?
+May there be one other monumental Black Mirror movie within the works?
+Or will it’s again to enterprise as typical for season 6?

-Right here’s the whole lot we learn about Black Mirror season 6 up to now…
+Right here’s all the things we find out about Black Mirror season 6 up to now…

 Has Black Mirror been renewed for season 6?